 Your code is executing in Okteto Cloud, but you can debug it from your local machine without any extra services or tools.
 Pretty cool no? 😉

-Okteto lets you develop your applications directly in Kubernetes.
+Okteto lets you develop your applications directly on Kubernetes.
 This way you can:

-- Test your application as fast as you type code, without typing either
+- Test your application end to end as fast as you type code

 - No more CPU cycles wasted in your machine.
-Hardware and network just limited by the power of the cloud
+Develop at the speed of the cloud!

 Ready to develop your application on Okteto Cloud?
 Read our step by step tutorial on how to configure an Okteto Pipeline to deploy realistic environments for your application in just one click.